franciscoengenheiro/concurrent-problem-sets/README.md

 ## Set-3

 In this set,
-the main goal is to implement a server system with a `TCP/IP` interface for exchanging messages between clients and a server, using the `coroutines` concurrency mechanism, instead of `threads` to handle each client's connection, in order to improve the scalability and performance of the system.
+the main goal is to implement a server chat system with a `TCP/IP` interface for exchanging messages between clients and a server.
+The implementation of the chat system used the `coroutines` concurrency mechanism, instead of `threads` to handle each client's connection, in order to improve the scalability and performance of the system.

 ### Base Implementation Design

-A base implementation of the entire system was provided in order to facilitate the development of the solution, and uses the following design:
+A base implementation of the entire system was provided in order to facilitate the development of the required solution.
+The base implementation is described below.

 - Each server instance has an **accept thread** to listen for new connections and creates a client instance for each.
   Most of
   the time, this thread will be blocked waiting for a new connection to be accepted by the server.

 - Each client instance uses **two** threads:
-    - a **main thread** that reads and processes control-messages from a control queue.
+    - A **main thread** that reads and processes control-messages from a control queue.
 These control messages can be:
         - A text message posted to a room where the client is present.
         - A text line sent by the remote connected client.
         - An indication that the read stream from the remote-connected client ended.
         - An indication that the handling of the client should end (e.g., because the server is ending).
-    - a **read thread** that reads lines from the remote client connection and transforms these into control messages sent to the main thread.
+    - A **read thread** that reads lines from the remote client connection and transforms these into control messages sent to the main thread.
 - Most interactions with the client are done by sending messages to the client control queue.

 This design has two major drawbacks:

-- the server thread is blocked when waiting for a new connection to be accepted.
+- The server thread is blocked when waiting for a new connection to be accepted.
-- it uses a *threads* per connection, requiring two platform threads per connected client.
+- It uses a *threads* per connection, requiring two platform threads per connected client.
 Both client threads are blocked when reading the bytes that correspond to a client message from the socket and when reading from the control message queue, respectively.